harmeetsingh11/inquireDB/README.md

 - **LangChain**: Framework for creating conversational agents, custom chains and handling complex interactions, including error handling and conversation history.

 - **Streamlit**: Python library for building interactive web applications.
-Used for creating the user interface of inquireDB.
+Used for creating the user interface of InquireDB.

 - **SQLite**: Lightweight, embedded database used for storing and querying data in the Northwind sample database.